Project Title

 Sub-Projects

-A review of social and ethical issues related to the EHDS: This systematic review synthesized social and ethical considerations related to the development and implementation of the European Health Data Space.
+A Systematic Review of Social and Ethical Issues Associated with the European Health Data Space: This review synthesized social and ethical issues associated with the development and implementation of the European Health Data Space.
 It’s intended as a guide for researchers and policymakers involved in the EHDS and other health data spaces or platforms internationally.

 Project status: Paper under review